it-innovation/sam/doc/goals.rst

 Predicates
 ----------

-.. function:: denyAccess(?Object, ?Target)
+.. function:: denyAccess(Ref object, Ref target)

    Verify that it is impossible for `Object` to ever get access to `Target`. i.e. `Object` must never be able to get a local variable or field with a reference to `Target`.

-.. function:: requireAccess(?Object, ?Target)
+.. function:: requireAccess(Ref object, Ref target)

    Check that the model does not exclude the possibility of `Object` getting access to `Target`.
 Note that (unlike `denyAccess` above), this